Jaybird–Woodpecker War: Conflict

 The conflict allegedly derived its name from Bob Chapel, a local African-American man who was said to sing about jaybirds and woodpeckers.
 The Jaybirds were White Democrats opposed to the participation of Blacks in local politics, as an alliance of Blacks and Whites (formerly Republican) had elected county officials for 20 years since Reconstruction.
 The Woodpeckers were nominally Democrats, too, with representatives elected largely by Black voters.
 An election was held November 6, 1888, that was supervised by Texas Rangers.
 All of the Woodpecker candidates were elected or re-elected (many had won election in 1884) to their slate of office.

 This engendered further hostilities from the Jaybirds.
 In the spring of 1889, Kyle Terry, then a Woodpecker official appointed as the tax assessor, murdered Ned Gibson, a leader of the Jaybirds.
 He had been on his way to testify in an unrelated cattle-rustling trial against a friend of Terry's being held in a neighboring town.
 Terry was arrested, but posted bail and moved to Galveston.
 On January 21, 1890, he was gunned down by Gibson's brother Volney Gibson and a group of Jaybirds, while walking up the stairs to the Galveston courtroom for the preliminary hearing in his trial for the murder of Ned Gibson.

-Retaliatory murders occurred on both sides, including the 1889 killing of the local sheriff Tom Garvey (a Woodpecker).
-The violence culminated in the Battle of Richmond, the county seat, on August 16, 1889, when Sheriff Garvey was killed.
+Retaliatory murders occurred on both sides.
+The violence culminated in the Battle of Richmond, the county seat, on August 16, 1889, when sheriff Tom Garvey (a Woodpecker) was killed.
 Seven people were killed in all these incidents.
 Following this, Governor Sul Ross declared martial law and dispatched troops from the Houston Light Guards, along with more Texas Rangers.
 He arrived with the state militia to negotiate a settlement.
 After the violence subsided, most of the county government resigned.
 In finding replacements for resigned officials, the Jaybird politicians were the only ones who had sufficient wealth to post bonds for the open offices, and the Jaybirds refused to post bonds for the opposition.
 As a result, the county government was reorganized under the control of the Jaybird faction.
 This was formalized through a meeting held on October 3, 1889, and the former officeholders were told to leave town.

 Subsequently, the Jaybirds held a meeting on October 22, 1889, creating the Jaybird Democratic Organization of Fort Bend County.
 It dominated local politics for decades into the 1950s.
 The faction established a "White-only" preliminary ballot for county offices.
 This effectively disenfranchised African Americans because the only competitive contest was that within the Democratic Party.
 A similar White primary measure was adopted by the state legislature in the early 20th century.
 The Jaybird Democrats retained control until their provision was overturned by a ruling by the United States Supreme Court in Terry v.
 Adams, 345 U.S. 461 (1953).

 By that time, two White primary processes authorized by the state government had been declared unconstitutional by the Supreme Court; the second was in Smith v.
 Allwright (1944).